“The difference between the almost right word and the right word is really a large matter.

 I pay attention to each scene's purpose.
 I offer suggestions on how to improve dialogue, prose, tone, setting, pacing, conflicts, tension, and stakes.
 I also check for inconsistencies, illogical reasoning, and factual errors.
 I look for missing information or elements, and I note redundancies.
 I also examine character arcs, world-building, timelines, narrative voice, tropes, and themes across the length of the entire novel.

-• This phase focuses on prose, semantics, tone, character and narrator voice, dialogue, description, action, readability, and streamlining your word count.
+• This phase focuses on prose, semantics, tone, character and narrative voice, dialogue, description, action, readability, and streamlining your word count.
 It’s where we strive for flow in your narrative’s stream of thought.

 Next, I examine each scene and pick through each paragraph, checking for intent, tone, description, character motives, conflicts, relationship dynamics, voice, and readability.
 I search for ways to enhance these elements or balance them by adjusting syntax and semantics.
 I cut out repetitions, trim the fat, and re-arrange the order of ideas and events as needed to make each scene flow.